 Instructions: Make sure you can read and understand the instructions.
 A filter should be simple to use, clean, and repair or it will be a waste of money.
 If the grammar of the instructions is too poor to understand, I would pass on that product.

-Cost: You can get a cheap unit for $25 or something extravagant for $500.
-There are great filters available for around $60-$90 that do an excellent job of producing safe, clean water from lakes and rivers of North America.
-I wouldn't chance a cheaper product and I'm too stingy to throw away more money than I need to.
+Cost: You can get an inexpensive unit for $10 or something extravagant for $500.
+There are great portable filters available for around $20 to $50 that do an excellent job of producing safe, clean water from lakes and rivers of North America.

-Servicability: Some filters have elements you can clean a few times before replacing, others you just replace the canister.
-Pump filters all have moving parts that can wear out or break.
+Servicability: Some filters have elements you can clean a few times before replacing, others you just replace the canister, still others that never wear out.
+Pump filters have moving parts that can wear out or break.
 Make sure you have replacement parts and know how to disassemble and re-assemble your filter.
 If special tools are required or service is a convoluted process, look for a different filter.
 Products that include a service kit are a plus in my mind.
+Even better is a filter that requires no maintenance at all except simple cleaning.

 Types of Water Filters